-Impression share lets you grasp the total impressions your Law Firm’s Google ads are getting compared to the total available impressions.
+Impression share lets you grasp the total impressions your law firm’s Google ads are receiving and compares it to the total available impressions.
 For example, if you are running a PPC campaign for MVAs (Motor Vehicle Accidents), there are 1500 overall impressions in a month, and your law firm gets 1000 of those, you have an impression share of 75%.
 If you use Google Auction Insights, through this metric, you can discover who else is showing ads on your desired keywords and benchmark against competitors.

 - Top of page & absolute top of page rate

 Other marketers might list the average position instead of these two metrics, but we firmly believe that top of the page and absolute top of page rate can give you a complete understanding of your performance.
 To put things into perspective, you don’t want your Google ads to be placed at the bottom of the page.
-On the contrary, you need them over the organic results, ideally on the top spot.
-The top of the page will show you how often your Law Firm’s Google Ads show over the organic results, while the absolute top of the page will show how often they appear on the first position.
+On the contrary, you need them above the organic results, ideally in the top spot.
+The top of the page will show you how often your law firm’s Google ads show over the organic results, while the absolute top of the page will show how often they appear on the first position.
 Depending on your particular goals, you can adjust the bids or the strategy for your campaigns to get better results.

 - Lifetime Value (LTV)

-That is the KPI that actually takes into consideration your Law Firm’s signed clients and their value to your business.
-That is a metric that will allow you to better understand not only your PPC performance and ROI but also your Law Firm’s overall management and long-term, sustainable growth.
+That is the KPI that actually takes into consideration your law firm’s signed clients and their value to your business.
+This is a metric that will allow you to better understand not only your PPC performance and ROI but also your law firm’s overall management and long-term, sustainable growth.